dheeban0111/prettier/Issue-Labels.md

   This issue needs discussion and ultimately a decision to be made before it is actionable.

+* <kbd>status:wip</kbd>

+  In a pull request, marks that the code changes are a work in progress and should not be merged.

 ## Type

 Issue types are categories that an issue might fall into.
 Generally an issue should have exactly one type.